GarnierAdrian/dotfiles/README.md

 ## Additional Resources

-A good base guide on how to start using stow can be found on [Deram of Autonomy's](https://youtu.be/y6XCebnB9gs?si=8kJ7r6yaVlHMpX6S) YouTube channel.
+A good base guide on how to start using stow can be found on [Derams of Autonomy's](https://youtu.be/y6XCebnB9gs?si=8kJ7r6yaVlHMpX6S) YouTube channel.